Vegetable Nutrition Calculators

 - Which vegetable in this list has the fewest calories per 100g?

 - Radish has the lowest calorie density at just 16 kcal per 100g raw (red radish) or 18 kcal (daikon).
-Broccoli follows at approximately 35 kcal per 100g boiled.
-Beetroot raw is 43 kcal.
-Among the starchy root vegetables, colocasia (taro) is highest at 112 kcal raw, water chestnut at 97 kcal, and lotus root at 74 kcal.
-Sweet corn at approximately 96 kcal cooked is still lower than most grain servings.
+Coriander leaves follow at 23 kcal, then green chillies at 40 kcal.
+Among the starchy root vegetables, garlic is highest at 149 kcal, yam at 118 kcal, and colocasia (taro) at 112 kcal raw.
+Mint leaves at 44 kcal and broccoli at 35 kcal boiled are in between.

 - Does cooking vegetables destroy their vitamins?

-- Some vitamins are heat-sensitive — particularly vitamin C and folate, which can lose 15–55% of their content during boiling.
-Beetroot loses ~34% of its folate when boiled (109mcg raw to 80mcg boiled).
-Lotus root vitamin C drops from 44mg raw to 27.4mg boiled.
-However, cooking also increases the bioavailability of other nutrients: beta-carotene absorption from carrots increases 6-fold when cooked, and cooking is essential for colocasia (taro) due to calcium oxalate in the raw form.
+- Some vitamins are heat-sensitive — particularly vitamin C and folate.
+Lotus root vitamin C drops from 44mg raw to 27.4mg boiled (38% loss).
+Green chillies' exceptional vitamin C (242mg/100g raw) is reduced significantly by cooking.
+Garlic's allicin — formed when raw garlic is crushed — degrades rapidly with heat.
+However, cooking also increases the bioavailability of other nutrients: beta-carotene absorption from carrots increases 6-fold when cooked, and cooking is essential for colocasia (taro) and yam due to antinutritional factors.
 Our calculators include raw and cooked variants so you can compare the exact trade-offs.

 - Are potatoes healthy or should they be avoided for weight loss?